What are orangutans? ⊕

-You can help spread the word by explaining to friends about the palm oil issue, passing out our Orangutan Gang Flyers or Orangutan Gang Halloween Postcards, or letting your local school district know about our palm oil lesson plan.
+You can help spread the word by explaining to friends about the palm oil issue, passing out our Orangutan Gang Flyers or Orangutan Gang Halloween Handouts, or letting your local school district know about our palm oil lesson plan.

 Where can I learn more about the palm oil issue?

 You can learn more about the palm oil issue on websites like Orangutan Foundation International, Rainforest Rescue, Rainforest Action Network, Jungleheroes, Orangutan Outreach, and Orangutan Conservancy.
 If you are part of a nonprofit focused on the palm oil issue, let us know and we’ll add you to our list.

 I have a question that isn’t on this page.
 How can I contact The Orangutan Gang and ask?